 Gravy made from a packet or can may contain gluten

 Homemade gravy that has been thickened with flour

 Mashed potatoes made from a packet

 The skin of a turkey when all purpose flour is used as part of the baste

 Most pie crusts or crumbles that are made from traditional ingredients

-Next year’s gluten free thanksgiving dinner
+Next year’s gluten free Thanksgiving dinner

 We plan to leave this post up on the site and add to it over time.
 If we have missed anything, please let us know in the comments.
-We would love to add to the bank of recipes on this page, so if you have any favorite gluten free recipes please let us know.
+We would love to add to the bank of recipes on this page, so if you have any favourite gluten free recipes please let us know.